March 24, 2022

 Federal student loans generally don’t require any credit history, so a student loan is most likely the first loan for which young people can get approval.
 That said, student loans can help you establish credit, so it is important to remember to repay the loan on time so you can more easily qualify for other loans in the future (mortgages, car loans, etc.)

 After borrowing everything you can with government loans, you can turn to private lenders if you still need more funds.
-Many financial institutions offer student loans.
-Click here to check out student loan options offered by The Summit Federal Credit Union.
+Many financial institutions, including The Summit, offer student loans.
+Click here to check out our student loan options.

 With a private lender, you will need to qualify for the loan (have good credit and sufficient income to repay the loan).
 Many students don’t have this, so a parent or someone with good credit will apply for or co-sign the loan with the student, which makes both parties 100% responsible for repaying the loan.